QuentinRa/blog.quentinra.dev/operating-systems/linux/commands/index.md

 <summary><code>sed</code>: search, and replace, or "play" with a file</summary>
 <div class="row row-cols-md-2"><div>

-One of the use of "sed" is generating an output of a file after applying a modification. **sed do not change the content of the file**, use a redirection if that's what you want.
+One of the uses of "sed" is generating an output of a file after applying a modification. **sed does not change the content of the file**, use a redirection if that's what you want.

 The syntax is `sed '<number><letter><args>' <file>`.